 Relaxing on the Floor with a Passive Stretch

 The first step to straightening a crooked, painful spine is learning how to be comfortable lying flat on the floor on your back (not on a bed) to allow the body to stretch itself out in a completely passive state.
 Follow the indications in the picture below to enable you to fully relax.
 If your neck or middle of the back areas are uncomfortable, use props in the form of cushions bolsters, or bits of pool tubes rolled up in a towel to support any over-curvature (painful spots) in the spine.
 This stretch is effortless.
 While breathing properly, simply allow gravity to do the work for you.
 So how do we breathe properly?

 Breathe the Pain Away

 The second thing is to learn how to breathe properly to boost blood circulation towards dormant parts of the body while relaxing.
 Remember, you are breathing in (hopefully) clean, fresh air and breathing out toxins.
 That is why the out-breaths should always be longer and deeper than the in-breaths.
 Just follows these simple guidelines:

 Once you are comfortably relaxed, lying on the floor, with or without supports according to your personal needs, close your eyes.

 - breathe in through the nose or 4 counts

 - hold for 6 (this allows the good oxygen to spread all around the body)

 - breathe out for 8 through the mouth.
-Any soreness you feel in your lower back, neck or shoulders, will diminish on each slow out-breath whereby you allow the body to relax further and sink deeper into the floor.
+Any soreness you feel in your lower back, neck, or shoulders, will diminish with each slow out-breath whereby you allow the body to relax further and sink deeper into the floor.
 In practice, we say: “Breathe the pain away”.
 If it is too sensitive, slowly roll sideways off the mat, get up and move.
-Later you can rearrange your position with appropriate supports and try again.
+Later you can rearrange your position with appropriate support and try again.

 For How Long?